 1. Get creative with your furniture layout.

 Situating your furniture flush against the wall can actually shrink your small space.
-Moving your furniture closer to a central point in the room can make everything seem bigger, as well as adding an air of warmth and coziness.
+Moving your furniture closer to a central point in the room can make everything seem bigger, as well as add an air of warmth and coziness.

 2. Consider your wall hangings.